narayanan-nithya/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+Answer: React JS is a User Interface Library developed by Facebook to create Dynamic, scalable and vibrant website without the need to reload the site when data changes.

-1. Describe component state.
+2. Describe component state.

+Answer: State of an Application is or a webpage is when the data changes from it's initial state when loaded and renders dynamic values.

-1. Describe props.
+3. Describe props.

+Answer: When data is passed from one component to another, it is passed so using props.
+It is sent from parent component to the child component.
+We never modify props by itself , but it is done so by the called the parent component within a function.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Answer: Side effects are anything that effects something outside the scope of the function.
+Usually, data fetching, event logging etc. To sync effects in react components we use effect hooks to change component states or props.